spatie/laravel-query-builder/README.md

 Selecting fields for included models works the same way.
 This is especially useful when including entire relationships when you only need a couple of columns.
 Consider the following example:

 ```
-GET /posts?include=author&fields[author]=name
+GET /posts?include=author&fields[author]=id,name
 ```

 All posts will be fetched including only the name of the author.

+⚠️ Keep in mind that the fields query will completely override the `SELECT` part of the query.
+This means that you'll need to manually specify any columns required for the relationship to work, in this case `id`.
+See issue #175 as well.

 ### Append attributes